mvc1009/hackingnotes/_docs/active-directory/domain-privesc.md

 > **Note**: Service accounts are many times ignored.
 Password are rarely changed and have privileged access.

-> **RedTeam Note**: Thousands of tickets are requests, is too hard of being detected.
+> **OPSEC Note**: Thousands of tickets are requests, is too hard of being detected.
+Since some fake SPN (honeypot) can be available, never get all the Kerberos tickets automatically and search for some specifically.

 ### Getting the TGS